TianPnce/social-network/README.md

 ```

 ## Notes
 I found this assignment to come really useful and will take what I learned and apply it to future projects.
+Issues that I did run into was adding and removing friends, I would get a "wrong id" message but could not figure out the root of the problem.

 ## Questions
 [TianPnce](https://github.com/TianPnce)